qe-collaborative-services/1115-hub/support/assurance/ahc-hrsn-elt/screening/results-test-e2e/fhir-service/2024-05-15/README.md

   accepted and appropriately stored by the server.
 - `Bundle Submission (Unhappy Path)`: Checks error handling for invalid Bundle submissions.

+#### Running httpYac tests in Postman

+For developers who prefer to use Postman for API testing and debugging, you can easily convert `fhir-service.test.http` httpYac file to Postman:

+- Open the `fhir-service.test.http` and familiarize yourself with the structure of the file.
+You will see sections defining HTTP requests, including HTTP methods (GET, POST, etc.), URLs, headers, and body content.
+- Open Postman and create a new collection.
+- Add a new request to the collection for each HTTP request defined in the `fhir-service.test.http` file:
+  - Copy the method (GET, POST, etc.) from the httpYac file and set it in Postman.
+  - Copy the URL from the httpYac file and paste it into the Postman request URL field.
+  - Set the request headers in Postman by copying the headers from the httpYac file.
+Ensure each header key and value is correctly set.
+  - If the request includes a body, copy the body content from the httpYac file and paste it into the Postman body section.
+Select the appropriate body type (e.g., raw, JSON, form-data).
+  - Be sure to replace variables as necessary

 ### fhir-fixture-shinny-impl-guide-sample.json